airbytehq/airbyte/kube/README.md

 todo: how to read data from workspace or local volumes
 todo: how to connect to the db and read from it
 todo: move db secrets to kube secrets?
+todo: either make a port forwarding thing that works for pod restarts or document the timing out behavior